Can You Register a Car Without a Title? What You Can Actually Do

 2.2 The Bonded Title Route

-When ownership history is unclear—say, no title exists at all—many states offer a bonded title program.
-Steps typically include:
+If ownership history is unclear and no title exists, many states offer a bonded title process.

-1. Submitting a sworn statement explaining how you got the car.
+1. A sworn statement explaining how the vehicle was acquired

 a man giving a thumbs-up from the driver's seat of a car.